 To find out more about typical salaries and working conditions search marketing, advertising and PR job profiles.

 How do I get a graduate job in marketing, advertising and PR?

 This sector is highly competitive and requires a strong skill set.
 While vacancies are often open to all graduates, competition for roles can be intense.
-Many organisations actively promote their opportunities through university careers services and careers fairs.
+Many organisations actively promote their opportunities through university career services and careers fairs.

-Building up your network of contacts is also important, as smaller businesses and digital marketing agencies may use informal recruitment practices to find candidates.
-Check company websites early in the academic year to find information on their marketing graduate schemes.
+Building up your network of contacts is also important, as smaller businesses and digital marketing agencies often rely on informal recruitment processes.
+Begin by checking company websites early in the academic year for information on their marketing graduate schemes.

-Creating and maintaining a profile on LinkedIn is another way to find employers and potential work.
-Many companies advertise graduate opportunities on social media, so ensure that you regularly check the Facebook, Twitter and LinkedIn pages of marketing-related organisations that you'd like to work for.
-Read all about using social media to job hunt.
+Additionally, creating and maintaining a LinkedIn profile can expose you to a wider range of potential employers and opportunities.
+Many companies advertise graduate opportunities on social media, so regularly check the Facebook, Twitter, and LinkedIn pages of marketing-related organisations that interest you.
+Read our tips for using social media to job hunt.

 Which marketing skills do employers want?

-Employers in the creative industries typically seek graduates with:
+Employers in the creative industries typically seek graduates with the following soft skills:

 - communication, interpersonal and teamwork skills